 We know many people run into barriers that prevent them from having the quality of life (emotional, physical, and social well-being) they really want.

-At Anderson Music Therapy Service we use evidence-based music therapy, art therapy, and counseling to empower our clients to overcome those barriers and be their best selves at home, work, and in the community.
+At Anderson Music Therapy Service we use evidence-based music therapy to empower our clients to overcome those barriers and be their best selves at home and in the community.

 Our Guiding Principles